KillianLynch/local-lab-dev/JSON Duality cloud world/sql-extended/sql-extended.md

-8. Lets take a second to recap what we just did.
-We showed that with JSON Relational Duality Views can can work with data in either JSON Document format **OR** SQL Relational format and the changes are reflected through views to the corresponding documents and tables.
-This is game changing.
-For example, rather than having to go through every document that has the Family or Kids genre to make the change to their descriptions, we update the the view and it is reflected in the underlying table or we update the table and all documents associated are updated.
+8. In summary, this lab demonstrated the power of JSON Relational Duality Views, allowing you to work with data in either JSON Document format or SQL Relational format.
+Changes made through views are reflected in the corresponding documents and tables.
+This flexibility enables efficient and convenient create, read, update or delete across multiple documents and tables with ease.

 ## Learn More